 Funds not available for spending include the book value of fixed assets such as land, buildings and equipment.
+The school's buildings are owned by the diocese of Southwark and the School's playing fields are on a 125 year lease from the London Borough of Croydon.
 These have a value and are therefore included as assets in the accounts but clearly, we cannot spend this value.
-In common with all academies and Local Authorities, our share of the Local Government Pension Scheme deficit must also be reflected in our accounts and as this is not a conventional liability, it does not need to be deducted from spendable funds.
-We meet our obligations in respect of the LGPS by paying over pension contributions due as calculated by the scheme's actuaries.
+In common with all academies and local authorities, our share of the Local Government Pension Scheme (LGPS) surplus / (deficit) must also be reflected in our accounts and as this is not a conventional asset / (liability), it does not get included in spendable funds.
+The Trust meets its obligations in respect of the LGPS by paying over pension contributions due as calculated by the scheme's actuaries.

-The following balances held were held at 31 August;
+The following balances held were held at 31 August: